The Bankrate promise

 Natural disasters can cause extensive damage to homes in their path, including broken windows and water or structural damage.
-In 2019, according to the Insurance Information Institute (III), insured losses due to natural disasters totaled $25.5 billion, down from $52 billion the year before.
-Here are some of the most common natural disasters and their estimated insured losses in 2019:
+According to the Insurance Information Institute, insured losses due to natural disasters totaled nearly $100 billion in 2022, up slightly from $92 billion in 2021.
+Here were some of the most common natural disasters and their associated insured loss estimates from 2022:

-- Wildfires: There were 11 wildfires recorded in 2019 that totaled $830 million in insured losses.
+- Wildfires: There were 26 wildfires in 2022 that totaled $8.9 billion in insured losses.

-- Hurricanes: In 2019, there were five recorded hurricanes or tropical storms, totaling $1.9 billion in insured losses.
+- Hurricanes: In 2022, there were three recorded hurricanes or tropical storms that resulted in $53.2 billion in insured losses.

-- Winter storms: There were 16 recorded blizzards in 2019, which totaled $2.1 billion in insured losses.
+- Winter storms: There were 13 winter storms in 2022, which totaled $4.1 billion in insured losses.

 Tips to prepare your home for a natural disaster